 - Ask your students to relax their fingers without lifting them away from the strings.
 All fingers should relax together.

-When your guitar students can easily do steps 1 and 2, ask them to take their fingers off the strings (during the relaxation step).
+When your beginner guitar students can easily do steps 1 and 2, ask them to take their fingers off the strings (during the relaxation step).
 They should keep the chord shape formed, while their fingers are hovering above the strings.
 Then press down on the strings and fret the chord again.